- Title

 - Curatorial Notes

-Combining precious metals, feathers, boxwood carvings, and rock crystal, the “Hearst Chalice” stands out as one of the most complex works of sixteenth-century Mexican silversmithing.
-Used in ancient times and invested with sacred meaning, these materials were redeployed to create Christian objects, demonstrating an important level of agency for Native artists as they staked their place in the new body politic.
-Although mostly deteriorated, the feathers would have glistened with ambient light and motion, helping channel the spirit of the divine.
+Combining precious metals, feathers, boxwood carvings, and rock crystal, this vessel stands out as one of the most complex works of sixteenth-century Mexican silversmithing.
+Long used by Indigenous artists and invested with sacred meaning, these materials were redeployed after the Conquest to create Christian objects, demonstrating an important level of local agency.

 - Provenance